Cryoglobulinemic vasculitis

-Cryoglobulinemic vasculitis is a form of inflammation affecting the blood vessels caused by the deposition of abnormal proteins called cryoglobulins.
+Cryoglobulinemic vasculitis is a form of inflammation affecting the blood vessels (vasculitis) caused by the deposition of abnormal proteins called cryoglobulins.
 These immunoglobulin proteins are soluble at normal body temperatures, but become insoluble below 37 °C (98.6 °F) and subsequently may aggregate within smaller blood vessels.
 Inflammation within these obstructed blood vessels is due to the deposition of complement proteins which activate inflammatory pathways.

 Cryoglobulinemic vasculitis most commonly affect the skin, causing a raised, pinpoint rash on the lower extremities known as purpura.
 The kidneys may additionally be affected by this form of vasculitis, resulting in membranoproliferative glomerulonephritis.
 Fevers, painful muscles and joints, and peripheral nerve damage are other common manifestations of cryoglobulinemic vasculitis.

 Epidemiology

 The incidence of cryoglobulinemic vasculitis is low and highly corresponds to the presence of hepatitis C virus infection, with increased prevalence in Southern Europe.
 Only about 30% of individuals with cryoglobulinemia develop vasculitis and associated symptoms.
 In a review of 279 patients, the average age of patients with symptomatic disease associated with hepatitis C virus was 54 years old, with an equal distribution between men and women.